gnicol/GitSwarm/perforce_swarm/doc-ce/logs/logs.md

 Unicorn is a high-performance forking Web server which is used for serving the GitSwarm application.
 You can look at this log, for example, if your application does not respond.
-This log cantains all information about the state of unicorn processes at any given time.
+This log contains all information about the state of unicorn processes at any given time.

 ```